 Deputy Designated Safeguarding Lead (for the nursery only)

-During this time of spending time apart from your friends, social media is a great way to keep in touch.
-You can tell everyone what you’ve been doing, share ideas on how to keep occupied and swap music, videos and photos.
-Having more time to yourself is also a great opportunity to check your privacy settings on all your apps to keep yourself safe online.
-Follow this link to find checklists for Instagram, Snapchat, Facebook and Twitter to protect yourself while you stay in contact with your friends.
+Social media is a great way to keep in touch.
+Its important to regularly check your privacy settings on all your apps to keep yourself safe online.
+Follow saferinternet.org to find checklists for Instagram, Snapchat, Facebook and Twitter to protect yourself while you stay in contact with your friends.

-Many people are finding staying at home very difficult and it’s important for you to know that as a student at Derby College, you still have access to people who can help you.
-You can still contact our Welfare Team for a chat (email firstname.lastname@example.org) or if you don’t feel safe or have a safeguarding concern about another student, you can call one of our senior safeguarding team (using the numbers in the table opposite) from Monday – Friday 9am – 4pm.
+If you need any advice or support you can contact our Welfare Team for a chat email: email@example.com or speak to them in person in College.
+If you don’t feel safe or have a safeguarding concern about another student, you can call one of our senior safeguarding team (using the numbers in the table above) from Monday – Friday 9am – 4pm.

-If you have any Safeguarding concerns when the college is closed, you should contact either your Local Authority Out of Hours Social Care number for any concerns relating to a child (under 18), which you can find by putting in the postcode of where you’re reporting from here.
+If you have any Safeguarding concerns when the college is closed, you should contact either your Local Authority Out of Hours Social Care number for any concerns relating to a child (under 18), which you can find by putting in the postcode of where you’re reporting from at https://www.gov.uk/report-child-abuse-to-local-council.

 Alternatively, if you feel that a child or any other student is at immediate risk and in need of protection you should contact the Police immediately (999 emergency, 101 non-emergency).

-There are many external organisations working to provide online support and strategies for coping; you can access our Mental Wellbeing Toolkit on Moodle for lots of contacts and ideas, talk to an online counsellor anonymously through Kooth or use any of the links below.
+There are many external organisations working to provide support and strategies for coping; you can access our Mental Wellbeing Toolkit on Moodle for lots of contacts and ideas, talk to an online counsellor anonymously through Kooth or use any of the links below:

 The Derby & Derbyshire Safeguarding Children Partnership. website provides important safeguarding information for the public, children, young people, parents, carers, school staff and other professionals.